-Basic monthly amounts of child support are set out in the Child Support Guidelines and the Government of Canada's child support tables.
-It is based on the gross annual income of the payor parent and the number of children they have to support.
-When calculating the table amount of support, the income of the parent receiving support is usually not relevant.
+The Child Support Guidelines and the Government of Canada's child support tables set basic monthly amounts of child support.
+The tables are based on the gross annual income of the payor parent and the number of children they have to support.

 The tables show the basic monthly amounts of child support, also called the table amount.
 The table amount pays for things like your child's clothes, groceries, and school supplies.

 Special or extraordinary expenses are extra expenses not covered in the table amount.
 These expenses may include:

 child care fees, such as daycare, to allow the parent who looks after the child to go to work or school